Matroids over a ring: Structure of matroids over a DVR

+In particular, for every $0<r<n$, the point $(p_A : |A|=r)$ lies on the Dressian $\mathrm{Dr}(r,n)$.
 As another equivalent formulation, if $M$ is a matroid over $R$, then in the regular subdivision of the hypersimplex $\conv\{\sum_{i\in A} e_i\}$ wherein the height of vertex $A$ is $p_A = d_{\leq n}(M(A))$, then all maximal faces of this subdivision are matroid polytopes.
 For more on these correspondences see \cite{Speyer} and \cite[Section 4.4]{Maclagan-Sturmfels}.

 \begin{remark} In general, $M$ is not determined by the collection $(p_A : A\subseteq E)$, for any fixed $n$.
 For instance, they do not distinguish the two one-element matroids $M(\emptyset)=R/(\mf m^2)$, $M(1)=R/\mf m$ and $M(\emptyset)=R/\mf m\oplus R/\mf m$, $M(1)=R/\mf m$.
 However, $M$ is determined by the whole family of tuples $(p_A : A\subseteq E)$ as $n$ varies (geometrically, by a map from a tropical ray into each Dressian). \end{remark}